It’s no secret that the Hollywood Comet loves musicals.

 First National Productions Corporation

 Dick Powell, Ruby Keeler, Pat O’Brien, Ross Alexander, John Arledge, John Eldredge, Henry O’Neill, Guinn ‘Big Boy’ Williams

 Dick Dorcy (Powell) is a private in the Army station in Hawaii.
 He is assigned to drive visiting general’s daughter, Kitt Fitts (Keeler).
 Kitt ditches a reception she is required to go to, ordering Dick to show her around Hawaii.
-This puts Dick in hot-water, and to avoid court martial, the two-part.
-Dick heads to West Point to become an officer to be the equal of Kitt’s boyfriend, Lieut.
+This puts Dick in hot-water, and to avoid court-martial, the two-part.
+Dick decides to go to West Point to become an officer to be the equal of Kitt’s boyfriend, Lieut.
 Biddle (Eldredge).

 -Ruby Keeler and Dick Powell’s fifth film together.
 They were paired in seven films.